PSCI 1801: Statistical Methods

 • Any question in which you make a good-faith attempt to provide an answer (even if that answer is wrong or incomplete) will be given a score of 100%.

 • That’s right: as long as you try to answer the question (or at least discuss your thought process) you will get 100%.
 I want to incentive learning, not for you to worry about getting things right.
 The problem sets are there for you to explore, try, and practice.
-They are absolutely the best preparation for the….
+You are free to work with others, copy and paste answers, use AI, convince Professor Meredith to do your work for you, whatever you like.
+But working hard on the problem set will be the best preparation for…

 • An in-class exam that will take place during our usual class period.